 10 marketplaces to sell your things online

-Popular online platforms to help you sell products to customers around the world.
+Popular online platforms to help you reach customers worldwide.

-Whether you’re a sole trader or a big business, online marketplaces can help you connect with customers all over the US and the world.
+Whether you’re a sole trader or a big business, online marketplaces can connect with customers around the globe.
 But with so many different platforms available, how do you decide which marketplace is best to help you sell your stuff?

 This global giant lets you access a potential customer base in the hundreds of millions, with separate retail websites in countries around the world including the US.
 Products on Amazon are sold in more than 30 categories, and the company also offers its Fulfillment by Amazon service which takes care of customer service and shipping for you.